View, compare, book

 B= Breakfast L= Lunch D= Dinner

-Seat in 4WD vehicle (Max 9 passengers), with professional driver guide , Meals as stated, snacks, fruit and iced water in the vehicle at all times, Accommodation, as stated, Sunset Yellow Waters Cruise, Kakadu National park entry fee, 2 hour Nitmiluk (Katherine) Gorge cruise, hands on cultural experience in Katherine
+Seat in 4WD vehicle (Max 6 passengers), with professional driver guide , Meals as stated, snacks, fruit and iced water in the vehicle at all times, Accommodation, as stated, Sunset Yellow Waters Cruise, Kakadu National park entry fee, 2 hour Nitmiluk (Katherine) Gorge cruise, Aboriginal cultural experience

 Arrival/departure flights, Pre & Post tour accommodation, Travel Insurance, Alcohol